List of Various Excel Errors

 This error is usually displayed when cell references are not specified correctly.

 We get this error when we do not use the space character appropriately.
-The space character is called Intersect Operator, as this is used to specify the range which intersects each other at any cell.
+The space character is called the "intersect operator," which specifies the range that intersects each other at any cell.

-In the below image, we have used the space character, but the ranges A2:A12 and B2:B12 is not intersecting; that is why this error is being displayed.
+In the below image, we have used the space character, but the ranges A2:A12 and B2:B12 are not intersecting; that is why this error is displayed.

-In the below image, we can see that the sum of range B2:B12 is being displayed in cell D2 as while specifying a range for SUM function, we have picked up two references (with space character), which overlaps each other for range B2:B12.
-This is the reason why the sum of B2:B12 range is being displayed.
+In the below image, we can see that the sum of range B2:B12 is being displayed in cell D2 as while specifying a range for SUM function, we have picked up two references (with space character), which overlap each other for range B2:B12.
+That is why the sum of the B2:B12 range is displayed.

-#NULL!
-Error can also be displayed when we use Intersect Operator (Space Character) instead of
+#NULL! an error can also be displayed when we use intersect operator (space character) instead of:

 - Mathematical Operator (Plus Sign) to sum.